A strategic use of credit for U.S. taxpayers may be to use loan proceeds for investment purposes. Here’s why.

 5. Even if your state of residence doesn’t have an interest deduction, borrowing to invest may be valuable for you.

-Many states do not allow income tax deductions for interest paid, or limit them for high-income taxpayers.
-Yet even if you live in one of these states, the strategic use of credit may make sense for you because it is probable that you pay the bulk of your income taxes to the federal government, which does allow the deduction.
+In addition to the federal deduction, some but not all states offer a similar deduction for interest paid, or limit them for high-income taxpayers.
+Yet even if you live in one of these states, the strategic use of credit may make sense for you because of the federal tax benefits.

 We can help

 Interested in finding ways that tax-efficient credit could enhance your portfolio?
 Speak with your J.P.
-Morgan representative.
+Morgan team member.
 In partnership with you and your tax advisors, our lending and investing teams can help you identify the right solution for your long-term goals.

 1 Source: Internal Revenue Code §163d with reference to §469.
 Net investment income is gross income from interest, ordinary dividends, annuities and royalties (unless derived in the ordinary course of a trade or business), plus net short-term capital gains, reduced by a taxpayer’s investment expenses.